 Hmmm.. what is it in the first place?

 In recent years, most entrepreneurs have been interested in an approach to build technology products.
-This contributes to the rise of popularity to what is called a Lean Startup.
+This contributes to the rise of popularity of what is called a Lean Startup.
 The lean startup philosophy is about reducing waste as entrepreneurs investigate, experiment, test, and iterate when developing a business or product.

 In such cases, you don’t need to make a very detailed, multi-page business plan which is not dynamic and ineffective enough to keep up as you build and evolve your startup business from scratch.